RUTA DE MURALS

 The objective was to improve and enliven some of Estepona’s forgotten or neglected central districts and it was hoped that the series of murals that are spread across the town would put Estepona murals on the tourist map, helping to make Estepona a cultural destination.
 It was clearly a successful initiative and looking at the wide variety of murals it is clear to see why tourists and residents alike are eager to follow the route and view each of the murals.

-The Tourist Office has published a map that shows where the murals are located.
-This is updated annualy so the most recent artworks might not yet be represented on the Tourist Office map.
-Listed below are the murals presented in approximately chronological order.
+The Estepona Tourist Office has published a map that shows where the murals are located.
+This is updated annualy so the most recent artworks might not yet be included.
+Listed below are all the murals presented in approximately chronological order.
+We include a photo, brief description and map link.

 ‘Pasen y Vean’ (Come and See) can be found in Calle Goya and is a collaborative work by local artist Elena Aguilera with Alejandro García and Manuel Aguilera.